This post has partner links that I may receive compensation for at no cost to you. Thank you!

 I spent about two hours exploring Patarei Prison.
 There were sections of its labyrinthian interior that I missed.
 I’d love to go back again sometime so I can see more, as well as take more photos.
 The grey nature of the day I visited did lend an appropriate gloom to the prison, though I would also like to see it on a bright, sunny day, as it would let more light into the darkened interior rooms.

-It’s not yet known what will happen to Patarei Prison.
-Currently, it’s a fine location for exploration & the arts, but eventually it work will need to be done to make it safer for the longer term.
-While its ruined state will only continue to fall further into disrepair if action isn’t taken, I hope that as much of the site as possible can be preserved as a reminder of the dark history of Tallinn, rather than being turned into condos or something boring.
+It will be interesting to see what will happen to Patarei Prison as it is refurbished for the museum.
+It was a fine location for exploration & the arts, but work will need to be done to make it safer for the longer term.
+With the new museum’s construction, I hope that as much of the site as possible can still be safely explored while not losing some of the sense of darkness held within.